 Besides the confirmation of the story mode, there are other new elements to get excited about.

 For starters, Titanfall 2 will include some enhanced play for pilots, according to a recent trailer.
 Pilots are the soldiers that gamers control through out their game.
 Titans, the giant robots that players take control of, are getting some big upgrades too.
 There are now six different kinds of Titans.
-Like the Pilots, they too offer tons more customization than they did previously.
+Like the Pilots, they too offer some customization.
 A grappling hook, more pilot customization and an “deeper” progression system are in-bound too.
 All of those elements were pretty shallow for Titanfall.

 Titanfall 2 Release Date & Details: Vanguard SRS Collection Edition